arnaudporet/kali/readme.md

 Note that `go run` builds kali each time before running it: safer if the sources are frequently modified.

 The Go package can have different names depending on your operating system.
 For example, with [Ubuntu](https://ubuntu.com) the Go package is named `golang`.
 Consequently, running a Go file with Ubuntu might be `golang-go run yourfile.go` instead of `go run yourfile.go` with [Arch Linux](https://www.archlinux.org).
-Otherwise, see https://golang.org/dl/ or https://golang.org/doc/install.
+Otherwise, see https://golang.org/doc/install.

 The (template) file `example.go` contains a simple and fictive Boolean network to conveniently illustrate kali.
 Next, you can replace its content with your own stuff.